Last Updated on 2025-07-24 by Jorge Bastos

 Bar Amarelo

-Caniçal, in the north of Madeira, has several restaurants for eating fish, among which is Restaurant Bar Amarelo, which is one of the best.
+Caniçal, located in the north of Madeira, offers several restaurants specializing in fish cuisine, including Restaurant Bar Amarelo, one of the best.
 They serve delicious fresh fish at a good price.
-We advise you to eat the typical grilled limpets, damselfish, grilled squid, and several grilled fish you prefer.
+We recommend eating the typical grilled limpets, damselfish, grilled squid, and your preferred grilled fish.

-In addition to the excellent food, the restaurant is located on the seafront, making it very pleasant to eat on the terrace while enjoying the Atlantic Ocean.
-This was another restaurant we visited with a Madeira friend, and we really enjoyed it.
+In addition to the excellent food, the restaurant is situated on the seafront, making it a pleasant experience to dine on the terrace while enjoying the Atlantic Ocean.
+This was another restaurant we visited with a friend from Madeira, and we enjoyed it.

 - Price – From 15 to 20€/ Person